yorickdowne/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 | Lodestar | 1.13.0 | Jan 2024 | ~130 GiB | ~8 GiB |

 Notes on disk usage
-- Teku, Nimbus, Lodestar and Grandine continuously prune
+- Teku, Nimbus, Lodestar, Prysm and Grandine continuously prune
-- Lighthouse and Prysm can be resynced in minutes to bring space usage back down, with `./ethd resync-consensus`
+- Lighthouse can be resynced in minutes to bring space usage back down, with `./ethd resync-consensus`
 - Lighthouse is working on tree states to continuously prune

 # Execution clients

 For reference, here are disk, RAM and CPU requirements, as well as mainnet initial synchronization times, for different Ethereum execution clients.

-## Disk, RAM, CPU requirements
+## Disk and RAM requirements

 SSD and RAM use is after initial sync, when keeping up with head.